valinsky/blog/content/posts/python-csv-null-empty-string.md

 some string,,
 ```

-Both `b` and `c` columns now have a **NULL value**.
+Both `b` and `c` columns now have a **null value**.

-So `b` and `c` started out as NULL and empty string, were both read as empty strings, and are now written as NULLs.
-This is a mess!
-This issue is discussed [here](https://bugs.python.org/issue23041).
+So `b` and `c` started out as null and empty string, were both read as empty strings, and are now written as nulls.
+What a mess...
+The issue has been discussed [here](https://bugs.python.org/issue23041).

 ## My personal experience with this issue

 I worked on a service that processed incoming CSVs, wrote the processed data to other CSVs, and then [copied](https://www.postgresql.org/docs/9.2/sql-copy.html) the files into a PostgreSQL table.
-The table was defined to accept NULL values for column `b`, and to not accept NULL values for column `c`, although it could accept empty strings.
+The table was defined to accept null values for column `b`, and to not accept null values for column `c`, although it could accept empty strings.

 ```python
 b = models.CharField(null=True, blank=True)